The Physiotherapy Assessment of Breastfeeding Related Conditions:

 About the Professor:

-Mercedes is a lifelong learner.
+Mercedes is a women’s health physiotherapist and the founder of Vida Health & Wellness in Calgary, Alberta.
 She received a Bachelor of Kinesiology from the University of Calgary in 2008, a Master of Physical Therapy from the University of Western Ontario in 2010, a post-graduate certificate in pain management from the University of Alberta in 2014, and a Master of Health Management from McMaster University in 2018.

 This two-day course will teach participants to assess and manage lactation related conditions of the breast.
 Women’s health goes beyond the pelvis and physiotherapists can contribute a unique set of skills to this field.
 Participants will learn about breast anatomy and physiology, stages of lactation, mechanical and chemical causes of inflammation, clinical problem solving, and intervention options.